Homemade Salsa Ranch Dressing

 Because I only use from-scratch salad dressings in my kitchen, I’m always creating new versions.
 Most of them happen on the fly while I’m putting together lunch or dinner, but this homemade salsa ranch dressing turned out so good I stopped and wrote it down so you can make it too.

-If you enjoy making your own dressings, there are plenty of other options here on the blog as well.
+If you enjoy making your own dressings, there are plenty of other options for you here on the blog as well.
 My homemade honey mustard dressing, this Italian dressing made from scratch, and my classic Thousand Island dressing are all simple recipes that come together quickly using everyday ingredients.

 Recipe ingredients